-We face intense competition in our MSS and energy segments.
-We have a large number of competitors in our solar modules business, including non-China-based competitors such as First Solar, Inc., or First Solar, and SunPower Corporation, or SunPower, and China-based competitors such as Trina Solar Limited, or Trina, JinkoSolar Holding Co., Limited, or Jinko, JA Solar Co., Limited, or JA Solar, and Hanwha Q Cells Co., Ltd., or Hanwha Q Cells.
+In our MSS segment, we face intense competition from a large number of competitors, including non-China-based companies such as First Solar, Inc., or First Solar, and SunPower Corporation, or SunPower, and China-based companies such as Trina Solar Limited, or Trina, JinkoSolar Holding Co., Limited, or Jinko, JA Solar Co., Limited, or JA Solar, and Hanwha Q Cells Co., Ltd., or Hanwha Q Cells.
 Some of our competitors are developing or are currently producing products based on new solar power technologies that may ultimately have costs similar to or lower than our projected costs.
 These include products based on thin film PV technology, which requires either no silicon or significantly less silicon to produce than crystalline silicon solar modules, such as the ones that we produce, and is less susceptible to increases in silicon costs.
 Some of our competitors have longer operating histories, greater name and brand recognition, access to larger customer bases, greater resources and significantly greater economies of scale than we do.
 In addition, some of our competitors may have stronger relationships or may enter into exclusive relationships with some of the key distributors or system integrators to whom we sell our products.
 As a result, they may be able to respond more quickly to changing customer demands or devote greater resources to the development, promotion and sales of their products.
 Some of our competitors have more diversified product offerings, which may better position them to withstand a decline in demand for solar power products.
 Some of our competitors are more vertically integrated than we are, from upstream silicon wafer manufacturing to solar power system integration.
 This may allow them to capture higher margins or have lower costs.
 In addition, new competitors or alliances among existing competitors could emerge and rapidly acquire significant market share.
-If we fail to compete successfully, our business will suffer and we may not be able to ma
+If we fail to compete successfully, our business will suffer and we may not be able to maintain or increase our market share.